rradczewski/ymmv/_posts/2017-10-15-What-makes-a-good-README.md

 ## 🤔 Your project at a glance: What and how?

-Your `README` is the first thing you see when you go on a project repository, be it on github oder gitlab.
+Your `README` is the first thing you see when you go on a project repository, be it on GitHub or GitLab.
 The first question it should answer is: *Is this what I'm looking for?*

 What is the project good for?
 Is it the frontend?
 Is it the backend?
 Is it a collection of database migration scripts?
 If it is deployed, here's a good place to put links to the deployments.